January 2, 2015 § 7 Comments

 “What do you write?”
 I asked.

 “Beautiful things!” she said, but then her face dropped.
 “And sometimes sad things.”
-She put the book back and climbed up on the red chair next to me.
-Crossed her cowboys boots and said, “Once I wrote about a rock named Pebble who lost his mom because someone threw her in a river…to see if she could skip.
+She climbed up on the red chair next to me, crossed her purple cowboy boots and said, “Once I wrote about a rock named Pebble who lost his mom because someone threw her in a river…to see if she could skip.
 She couldn’t skip.
 It was a very sad story.”
 She shook her head and it looked like she might cry.

 “Do you think you’re a writer?”
 I said.